- Applications must be received no later than 3 p.m. Central Time on the deadline date. Early submission is encouraged.

 - An applicant may submit only one AHA Predoctoral Fellowship application per deadline.

 - An AHA Predoctoral Fellowship student may hold only one AHA award at a time.

 - This award is not for individuals of faculty/staff rank.

 - An AHA Predoctoral Fellowship awardee may not hold another AHA award concurrently.
 However, the student may apply for an AHA Postdoctoral Fellowship in the last year of the AHA Predoctoral Fellowship.

 - The awardee may not hold a comparable award as a source of supplementation.
 An applicant who receives AHA funding, but has an ongoing training grant from another source, may defer the start of the AHA award up to six months to complete the existing fellowship.
 Prior AHA approval is required.

-- The sponsor/co-sponsor may sponsor supervise no more than two AHA-funded Predoctoral Fellows and two AHA-funded Postdoctoral Fellows (pre-doctoral and postdoctoral) at the same time concurrently.
+- The mentor/sponsor may supervise no more than four AHA-funded fellows (pre-doctoral and/or postdoctoral) at the same time.
+This restriction does not apply to co-mentors/co-sponsors.
 Fellows who are part of an AHA Strategically Focused Research Network are excluded.

 Peer Review Criteria

-- Does the applicant have potential for a research career?
+- Does the applicant have the potential for a research career?